savelee/leeboonstra.com/source/about/index.md

 ## Speaking Topics

-I love technology, especially Chatbots, Customer & Web, and I love writing and speaking about it!
+I love technology, especially Chatbots, Customer Care & Web, and I love writing and speaking about it!

 Topics include: **Dialogflow, Chatbots, Customer Care, The Future of the Contact Center (CCAI), Machine Learning for Developers, Diversity, LGBTQ+, Women in Tech**